Maple Syrup Urine Disease: Symptoms, Causes and Treatment Options

 The mutations in the BCKDHA, BCKDHB, DBT, and DLD genes are known to cause MSUD.
 These genes provide instructions for making proteins that work together as part of the branched-chain alpha-keto acid dehydrogenase complex, which is critical for breaking down BCAAs.
 Mutations in these genes disrupt the function of this enzyme complex, leading to the accumulation of BCAAs and their byproducts.

-Diagnosis of Maple Syrup Urine Disease
+How is Maple Syrup Urine Disease Diagnosed?

 Newborn Screening